 Add water, as needed, until you have reached desired consistency.
 This will vary depending on your desired use.*

-Thickness will depend on desired use.
-For sauces over salads and pastas, go with a thinner, pourable sauce.
+Thickness will depend on the desired use.
+For sauces over salads and pasta, go with a thinner, pourable sauce.
 Dipping sauces should be thicker.